eficode-academy/istio-katas/mutual-tls.md

-# Authentication with Mutual TLS
+# Securing with Mutual TLS

 This exercise will demonstrate how to use mutual TLS inside the mesh between PODs with the Istio sidecar injected and also from mesh-external services